finger563/esp-latency-test/README.md

    [Amazon 3mm flat head PhotoDiode](https://www.amazon.com/dp/B07VNSX74J).
 4. Resistor (1k-10k) from photodiode output to ground.

+You'll likely need to run the embedded code once with `CONFIG_DEBUG_PLOT_ALL` enabled (via menuconfig), so that you can see the ADC values for the screen on/off state based on the screen / app / sensor you select and how you've mounted them.
+I use duct tape to "mount" the sensor to my phone screen :sweat_smile:.
+Then you can configure the appropriate upper/lower thresholds accordingly to take data.

 ## Use

 It's recommended to use the